 Mark Ogunsusi is an associate in the Drug Pricing and 340B Program practice group of Powers Pyles Sutter & Verville.

-He focuses his practice primarily on regulatory matters involving pharmaceutical pricing and, specifically, the 340B federal drug discount program.
+Mark focuses his practice primarily on regulatory matters involving pharmaceutical pricing and, specifically, the 340B federal drug discount program.
 In addition to his legal degree, Mark is a doctor of pharmacy.
 Mark regularly advises an array of healthcare entities on the nuances of the 340B program, the Medicaid drug rebate program, federal pharmacy law, food and drug law, and state pharmacy law.
 Mark has significant experience in all aspects of the 340B program, including covered entity registrations, contract pharmacy arrangements, patient eligibility determinations, duplicate discount issues, drug inventory management, eligibility requirements, third party vendor arrangements, auditable records requirements, and other 340B program compliance matters.
 He has over ten years of experience as a pharmacist that inform his health law practice.
 His other relevant prior experience includes serving as the CEO of PrystM LLC, a healthcare and technology consulting firm.

-Jerome H. Heckman Food and Drug Law Scholarship, Georgetown University Law Center
+Jerome H. Heckman Food and Drug Law Scholar

 Georgetown University Law Center